|

 Police, Edinburgh University Community Education students, professionals

+in West Lothian, Positive Help volunteers and Waverley Care buddies.
 We have also provided consultancy to a number of agencies on a

 wide variety of topics, including: developing confidentiality policies